yasaminyaldaei/You-Dont-Know-JS/up & going/ch2.md

 If you turn on strict mode in your code, and you get errors, or code starts behaving buggy, your temptation might be to avoid strict mode.
 But that instinct would be a bad idea to indulge.
 If strict mode causes issues in your program, almost certainly it's a sign that you have things in your program you should fix.

-Not only will strict mode keep your code to a safer path, and not only will it make your code more optimizable, but it also represents the future direction of the language.
+Not only will strict mode keep your code to **a safer path**, and not only will it make your code **more optimizable**, but it also **represents the future direction of the language**.
 It'd be easier on you to get used to strict mode now than to keep putting it off -- it'll only get harder to convert later!

 **Note:** For more information about strict mode, see the Chapter 5 of the *Types & Grammar* title of this series.
+***

 ## Functions As Values